Dietary Needs Of Adult Dogs: Nutrition Tips

 Senior Dogs

 As dogs age, their nutritional needs change.
 Senior dogs often require diets that are lower in calories and higher in easily digestible proteins to maintain muscle mass.
 Additionally, they may benefit from supplements such as joint support additives like glucosamine and chondroitin to alleviate any age-related joint issues.
-Talk to your veterinarian about transitioning your dog to a specifically formulated senior diet as they enter their golden years.
+Talk to your veterinarian about your dog to a specifically formulated senior diet as they enter their golden years.

 Medical Conditions